SDU-SW-Engineering/scalableteaching-iot/guides/esp32-sleep-modes.md

 ```
 A more complex example using a servers to synchronize internal and real-world time is available here:<br>
 https://github.com/espressif/esp-idf/tree/49551cc48cb3cdd5563059028749616de313f0ec/examples/protocols/sntp

+For other wakeup sources such as interrupt pins or Wifi events, refer to the documentation below to find an appropriate solution.
+Example codes also exist in the ESP-IDF project templates.
 ## References
 The complete documentation on ESP-IDF and RTOS features is available here :<br>
 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html